notepad-plus-plus/notepad-plus-plus/BUILD.md

 1. Launch `cmd`.
 2. Change dir into `notepad-plus-plus\PowerEditor\gcc`.
-3. Type `mingw32-make
+3. Type `mingw32-make`
 4. `NotepadPP-release.exe` is generated in `notepad-plus-plus\PowerEditor\bin\`.

 To have a debug build just add `DEBUG=1` to the `mingw32-make` invocation.
 The binary will be called `NotepadPP-debug.exe` in this case.

 To see commands being executed add `VERBOSE=1` to the same command.

-Note 1: if you use MinGW from a package (7z), you need to manually add the `$MinGW-root$\bin` directory to the system `PATH` environment variable for `mingw32-make` invocation to work (one can use a command like `set PATH=%PATH%;$MinGW-root$\bin` each time `cmd` is launched).
+**Note:** if you use MinGW from a package (7z), you need to manually add the `$MinGW-root$\bin` directory to the system `PATH` environment variable for `mingw32-make` invocation to work (one can use a command like `set PATH=%PATH%;$MinGW-root$\bin` each time `cmd` is launched).

 # Building 32-bit binaries with GCC

 Building a 32-bit binary of Notepad++ is tested with [MinGW 8.1 i686-8.1.0-release-posix-dwarf-rt_v6-rev0](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/8.1.0/threads-posix/dwarf/i686-8.1.0-release-posix-dwarf-rt_v6-rev0.7z).

-All instructions from the *Building 64-bit binaries with GCC* section are applicable.
+All instructions from the ***Building 64-bit binaries with GCC*** section are applicable.
 However building 32-bit binaries currently requires `SensApi.dll` to be available as `%windir%\System32\SensApi.dll`.
 If this is the case, add `target=i686` to the `mingw32-make` command line and everything will just work.
 The requirement exists because the available 32-bit versions of MinGW don't have the linking library for this DLL and it is generated in the build process.

-The missing linking library can also be generated manually to fix a MinGW installation permanently by executing the following commands via `cmd` in writable directory with `$MinGW-root$\bin` added to `PATH`:
+The missing linking library can also be generated manually to fix a MinGW installation permanently by executing the following commands via `cmd` in a writable directory with `$MinGW-root$\bin` added to `PATH`:

 ```
 gendef %windir%\System32\SensApi.dll